sisiliao/proshop/readme.md

 # Deploy with Heroku

-1. Install Heroku CTL and create an app
+1. Install Heroku CTL and create an app\
-   `heroku login`
+   `heroku login`\
    `heroku create <app name>`

-2. create a Procfile telling Heroku server how to run the code, within that file write:
+2. create a Procfile telling Heroku server how to run the code, within that file write:\
    `web: node backend/server.js`
-3. Add heroku-postbuild script to the script section in the package.json `"heroku-postbuild": "NPM_CONFIG_PRODUCTION=false npm install --prefix frontend && npm run build --prefix frontend"`
+3. Add heroku-postbuild script to the script section in the package.json\
+   `"heroku-postbuild": "NPM_CONFIG_PRODUCTION=false npm install --prefix frontend && npm run build --prefix frontend"`
-4. Add heroku owned git remote repository, and push the code to the remote repo.
+4. Add heroku owned git remote repository, and push the code to the remote repo.\
-   `heroku git:remote -a <app name>`
+   `heroku git:remote -a <app name>`\
    `git push heroku <local branch>:master`
 5. On Heroku dashboard, configure env vars.
 Basically add whatever is in the `.env` file.
+Includes:\
-Includes `NODE_ENV`, tells nodejs your running environment.
+   `NODE_ENV`, tells nodejs your running environment.\
-   `PORT`, at which port the API is runnning.
+   `PORT`, at which port the API is runnning.\
-   `MONGO_URI`, connect token of MongoDB
+   `MONGO_URI`, connect token of MongoDB.\
-   `JWT_SECRET`, private key used to sign the JWT token `PAYPAL_CLIENT_ID`, The business-id that was created in paypal development sandbox tool.
+   `JWT_SECRET`, private key used to sign the JWT token. \
+   `PAYPAL_CLIENT_ID`, The business-id that was created in paypal development sandbox tool. \

 # Build and Deploy with Docker and Docker-Compose